open-o11y/aws-o11y-good-practices/docs/dimensions.md

 supports your programming language of choice for a given signal type such as logs or metrics.

-## Infra & data
+## Infrastructure & databases

-In this dimension we consider ny sort of application-external dependencies, be it infrastructure like the VPC the service is running in or a datastore like RDS or DynamoDB or a queue like SQS.
+With this dimension we mean any sort of application-external dependencies, be it infrastructure like the VPC the service is running in or a datastore like RDS or DynamoDB or a queue like SQS.

 !!! tip "Commonalities"
-    One thing all the sources in the "Infra & Data" dimension have in common is that they are located outside of your application (as well as the compute environment your app runs in) and with that you have to treat them as an opaque box.
+    One thing all the sources in this dimension have in common is that they are located outside of your application (as well as the compute environment your app runs in) and with that you have to treat them as an opaque box.